davidgasquez/handbook/Trip Planning.md

 ### Checklist

-- Download podcasts, albums or other media.
+- Download podcasts, music or other media.
+- Download maps of the destination.
 - Do all the check-ins.
 - Empty wallet of useless things in the destination.